w3f/polkadot-wiki/docs/learn/learn-xcm.md

 :::info

+We typically discuss XCM in the context of parachains, but please bear this in mind that it expands to the domain of all consensus systems!
-Remember, a consensus system here means any system or protocol that derives consensus to agree on the latest and correct state, whether it's a Polkadot parachain, an EVM smart contract, or other bridged consensus systems.
-We usually discuss XCM in the context of connecting parachains, but please bear this in mind!
+Remember, a consensus system here means any system or protocol that achieves finality to agree on the latest and correct state, whether it's a Polkadot parachain, an EVM smart contract, or other bridged consensus systems.

 :::